 If we view the line in the Western direction then this is vice versa and the Magnetic North ends up being a few degrees West of the True North.
-For tips on how to adjust a compass declination, see our must-read article to find out.
+You can read more tips on how to adjust a compass declination here.

-If you have someone with you, you can ask that individual to step ahead about 40 to 50 feet or as much as the current visibility conditions will allow.
-You can then use the individual as a guidepost instead.
-Alternatively, if you have to opportunity to wait it out and to let visibility improve, say to let the fog lift or rain let up, then, by all means, do so.
+If you have someone with you, you can ask them to step ahead about 40 to 50 feet, or as much as the current visibility conditions will allow.
+You can then use them as a reference point.

-Once you have figured out the direction of travel it is time to mark it on the map you are using: Make sure you place the map on a flat surface first.
-Then put the compass on the topographic/geographic map you have selected with the orienting arrow directed toward the point known as “True North.”
+Once you know the direction of travel it is time to mark it on the map you are using.
+Make sure you place the map on a flat surface first.
+Put the compass on the topographic/geographic map you have selected, with the orienting arrow directed toward the point known as “True North.”

-Allow your compass’ edge to pass through the point on the map where you are situated currently, and let the orienting arrow point in the Northern direction.
+Allow your compass’ edge to pass through the point on the map where you are situated, then let the orienting arrow point in the Northern direction.
 Take up a pencil or pen and make a line that runs through the present point of location.

-Use the edge of the baseplate of the compass as you do, so to ensure a straight trajectory when designing the line.
-If you stay along the same path as you move away from the current location you will be moving along the direction of travel line and the line that you placed on the map in ink.
+Use the edge of the baseplate of the compass to make a line, to ensure a straight trajectory when drawing the line.
+If you stay along the same path as you move away from the current location, you should be on the line that you placed on the map.

 Maps and Your Bearings